 Te Huataki Waiora School of Health provides an innovative platform for bringing together expertise from across the University and our community to explore new ideas and ways of looking at issues and challenges that affect how we live, work and play.

 The School of Engineering applies high tech to solve complex problems, particularly in areas like robotics, smart infrastructure and renewable energy.
 The School offers eight Bachelor of Engineering (Honours) degree programmes; Civil, Mechanical, Mechatronics, Chemical and Biological, Environmental, Materials and Processing, Electrical and Electronic, and Software Engineering.

 The School of Computing and Mathematical Sciences provides a stimulating and leading-edge environment of quality relevant teaching programmes and world-class research, producing graduates well matched for the challenges of the contemporary and future workplace.

-The Te Kura Toi Tangata Faculty of Education provides programmes in areas such as teacher education, counselling, human development, education, educational leadership and education studies.
+Te Kura Toi Tangata School of Education provides programmes in areas such as teacher education, counselling, human development, education, educational leadership and education studies.
 It distinguishes itself among other education schools through its tradition and reputation for innovation, leadership and research.